 Employee delivery of Form 1095 is due by 3/2/2021.
 However, only employers with self-insured plans are required to submit Forms 1095-C and 1094-C to the New Jersey Division of Taxation by 3/31/2021.
-SECTION 01 | States that already have an individual mandate.

 The Vermont individual mandate passed in May 2018 is unique among mandates in that it carries no associated individual penalty.
 Initial drafts of the bill planned to carry a penalty that closely resembled the original federal penalty.
 However, subsequent versions of the bill removed specifics surrounding the penalty.